cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/aws_terraform_basics.md

 This will also be a good time to examine the Cloudify blueprint used in the example.
 The blueprint can be examined in the Cloudify UI, however in this case we will go to the Cloudify examples repository in github and examine it there: [https://github.com/cloudify-community/blueprint-examples/blob/master/virtual-machine/aws-terraform.yaml](https://github.com/cloudify-community/blueprint-examples/blob/master/virtual-machine/aws-terraform.yaml).

-You can check the terraform files of this example by [downloading the example zip](https://github.com/cloudify-community/blueprint-examples/releases/download/5.0.5-10/virtual-machine.zip) and check resources/terraform folder.
+Moreover, you can check the terraform files of this example [here](https://github.com/cloudify-community/blueprint-examples/tree/master/virtual-machine/resources/terraform/template).

 ## Step 6: OK, I am done, how do I tear it down?